 WHAT IS A RETAINER?

 If you do the same kind of work repeatedly for the same client – such as writing for a newsletter or blog – a retainer might make sense for both you and your client.
-The client agrees to pay you a fixed fee each month for an defined amount of work (e.g. “write six articles” or something).
-Generally that fee is paid up front, at the beginning of the month.
+The client agrees to pay you a fixed fee each month for a defined amount of work (e.g. “write six articles” or something).
+Generally, that fee is paid upfront, at the beginning of the month.
 A retainer might also put you ‘on standby’ for a client so that s/he can always count on your availability for a certain number of hours each month.
 So, if and when they call you should be willing to drop everything to help them out.

 THE PROS AND CONS OF RETAINERS